coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 Faint conjuration and transmutation; CL 4th; Craft Wondrous Item, *knock, grease;* Price 5,200 gp.

-**Vestment, Druid's:** This light garment is worn over normal clothing or armor.
+**Vestment, Druid’s:** This light garment is worn over normal clothing or armor.
 Most such vestments are green, embroidered with plant or animal motifs.
 When this item is worn by a character with the wild shape ability, the character can use that ability one additional time each